 In 2014/15, the Gibraltar Heritage Trust decided to set the ball in motion to conserve and restore the site especially as the old St Margaret's School, formally Plata Villa, had come up for development.
 With the help of various volunteers and the developers of Plata Villa, Reafina, plans were put into place to bring the site into the public domain by proposing a pedestrian path through the cemetery from Upper St Joseph's Road through to the cemetery's present entrance at Sandpits magazine.

-Minister Prof John Cortes speaking with Vice Chairman Keith Farrell.
-Volunteers at Witham's Cemetery, on site every Monday morning.
+Minister Prof John Cortes speaking with the then Vice Chairman Keith Farrell.
+Volunteers are at Witham's Cemetery, on site every Monday morning.

 (Photo courtesy of YGTV Gibraltar)

 Various entities and organisations were brought into the frame including the Friends of Gibraltar, various departments of HMGoG, with the project managed and supported by volunteers and Trustees from the GHT.
-The project has been slow to take off, but we are now seeing very significant progress.
-There has been pruning of trees and constant management of perennial weeds and invasive species.
-The graves themselves have in many cases been rebuilt using where possible recovered material and many of the vandalised and broken marble inscriptions have been recovered from the soil and put together for further restoration.
-The path being built by the developers is also taking shape.
+The project was slow to take off, but we are now seeing very significant progress.
+There has been the pruning of trees and constant management of perennial weeds and invasive species.
+The graves themselves have in many cases been rebuilt where possible using recovered material.
+Many of the vandalised and broken marble inscriptions have been recovered from the soil and put together for further restoration.
+A path has been built by the developers.

-The path through the cemetery taking shape, Reafina (the developers of Plata Villa) carrying out the works.
+The path through the cemetery taking shape during the early stages.
+Reafina (the developers of Plata Villa) carrying out the works.

 Along with the physical work has been the intellectual work of the correct identification of individual tombs and the collating of historical information about some of the very interesting and important individuals that are buried at Witham's.

 The Trust has a regular team of volunteers who are on site every week.
-The team is made up of various skills, some with a heritage background, garderning skills or simply the love of seeing their work come to fruition.
-The work of the volunteers includes; basic grave restoration, clearing of paths, weeding, general clearing of areas, as well as historical research.
-This research involves the correct identification of individual tombs and the collating of historical information about some of the very interesting and important individuals that are buried at the cemetery.
+The team is made up of people with various skills, some have a heritage background, some have garderning skills, and others simply love seeing their work come to fruition.
+The work of the volunteers includes; basic grave restoration, the clearing of paths, weeding, general clearing of areas, as well as historical research.

-If you are interested in volunteering with us or findind out more about the work of our volunteers, please email us.
+If you are interested in volunteering with us or finding out more about the work of our volunteers, please email us.

 Volunteers on site

 Within Witham's Cemtery lie buried many important historical figures.
 Amongst them are; service men who saw action around the world, important local dignitaries, consuls and one very important High Court Judge.
-Family members of these men are also buried in Witham's Cemtery.
+Women and children are also buried in Witham's Cemtery.

 We believe that there are 234 graves of which over 20% are children.
 This high child mortality rate, low life expectancy, in itself, tells us alot about the living conditions in Gibraltar and about the very basic medical knowledge that exsisted at that time.
 A lot has been written about the insanitary living conditions in Gibraltar during the late 18th Century and early 19th Century.